Virtual Programming – A Christmas Carol

 Virtual programming means content that can be experienced from the comfort of your home, using digital technologies—similar to streaming movies or TV shows from Netflix.

-Purchase your virtual ticket from any show page, then use any digital device that is connected to the internet and has an internet browser to watch.
+Purchase your virtual ticket from Christmas Carol show page, then use any digital device that is connected to the internet and has an internet browser to watch.

 One ticket = one device.
 Each virtual ticket gives you a unique code to stream the show on your chosen device.
 Once the show has begun, you cannot switch devices.